SainsburyWellcomeCentre/WAZP/README.md

 ## Launching the dashboard

-You can launch the dashboard by opening a terminal and running the following command from the root of the repository:
+Once installed, launch the dashboard by running the following command from the root of the repository:

 ```sh
 python wazp/app.py
 ```

-Alternatively, on Linux and MacOS, you can also run the following command:
+If you're on Linux or MacOS, you can instead run:

 ```sh
 sh start_wazp_server.sh